dmagda/pgvector-azure-ai-lodging-service/README.md

 ![openai_lodging-2](https://github.com/YugabyteDB-Samples/openai-pgvector-lodging-service/assets/1537233/99d8c571-bf6c-4bab-970c-5df9f6a76080)

 * *Azure OpenAI Chat Mode*: In this mode, the Node.js backend leverages one of the Azure GPT models to generate lodging recommendations based on the user's input.
-* *YugabyteDB Embeddings Mode*: Initially, the backend employs an Azure OpenAI Embeddings model to translate the user's prompt to an embedding (a vectorized representation of the text data).
+* *YugabyteDB Embeddings Mode*: Initially, the backend employs an Azure OpenAI Embeddings model to convert the user's prompt into an embedding (a vectorized representation of the text data).
 Subsequently, the server does a similarity search in YugabyteDB finding Airbnb properties which descriptions are related to the user's prompt.
 YugabyteDB relies on the PostgreSQL pgvector extension for the similarity search and other generative AI use cases.

 ## Prerequisites